kushitec15691/Titanic-Data-classification/README.md

-# 🚢 Titanic Classification Project – Supervised Learning Lab
+# 🚢 Titanic Classification Project

 This project was completed as part of the Business Intelligence Lab 2 coursework at Dalarna University.
 The goal is to perform predictive analysis on the classic Titanic dataset using machine learning models — specifically Decision Tree and Random Forest classifiers — to predict passenger survival.